-How do I remove computer memory in my computer?
+How to remove computer memory

 - Press each tab down and away from the memory slot.
-If done successfully, the memory should pop out and once both tabs are away from the memory module you can lift the memory out with no effort.
+If done successfully, the memory should pop out, and once both tabs are away from the memory module, you can lift it out with little effort.